openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 `Object` is exempt from the "contagion" of the requirement of empty constructors.

+If an identity class declares a primitive superclass candidate as its super, it must (as usual) call the superclass `<init>` method, but the JVM links this call straight up to the no-arg constructor of `Object`, skipping the intervening abstract (empty) `<init>` methods.

+If a primitive superclass candidate were allowed to have either fields or non-empty `<init>` methods, they would presumably be available in the usual way to identity subclasses of the superclass.
+But those extra `<init>` methods would be unusable by primitive subclasses of the same superclass, and even if the fields were somehow "pulled down" into the primitive class, they would not properly initialized by it.
+If these obstacles could be worked around somehow, it would be possible to create primitive subclasses of `java.lang.Enum` and other important classes.
+We may revisit and relax the restrictions on primitive superclasses when we have more experience.

 #### Restrictions

 Primitive classes come with some restrictions compared to their identity counterparts.
-Instance fields of an primitive class must be marked `ACC_FINAL`.
+Instance fields of a primitive class must be marked `ACC_FINAL`.
 Primitive classes must implement the interface `PrimitiveObject` (and may not implement `IdentityObject`, directly or indirectly.)
 If they extend a class other than `Object`, that class must be a primitive superclass candidate.
-The non-`static` fields of an primitive class `V` may not, either directly or indirectly, have a field of type `V` using a `Q` descriptor.
+The instance fields of a primitive class `Foo` may not, either directly or indirectly, have a field of type `Foo` using a `Q` descriptor.
 (Such an object would have no definite size; each one would contain an infinite regression of sub-objects of the same type.)

 An `L` descriptor can be applied to a primitive class in any case; any infinite regress is stopped immediately by a `null` reference.

-A `static` field of type `V` using a `Q` descriptor in `V` is not problematic, although it requires careful preparation, and (in general) a hidden indirection to manage lazy initialization.
+A `static` field of type `Foo` using a `Q` descriptor in `Foo` is not problematic, although it requires careful preparation, and (in general) a hidden indirection to manage lazy initialization.
+Such `static` fields of type `QFoo;` must be initialized to the default value of `Foo`, but the JVM may need to prepare such static fields before the default value is materialized, which may possibly require lazy or indirect access to the field.
+If so, this internal logic can be hidden within the `getstatic` bytecode.

 ## Bytecodes and constants